 Max is from Atlanta where he started outdoors fishing with his father.
 He attended Young Harris College in North Georgia focusing on outdoor education.
 He graduated from Brevard College in western North Carolina with a degree in Wilderness Leadership and Experiential Education.
 While attending school in the southern Appalachian mountains he fell in love with kayaking.
 After a brief stint back in Atlanta he realized it wasn't for him and moved to Jackson, Wyoming.

-Since arriving in Wyoming in 2012 Max has been teaching kayaking, stand up paddleboarding and canoeing for the Jackson Hole Kayak School.
+Since arriving in Wyoming in 2012 Max has been teaching kayaking, stand-up paddleboarding, and canoeing for the Jackson Hole Kayak School.
 At the end of 2016, he became the director.
 He still loves getting out of the office to teach and grow the sport.

-Max in his free time really enjoys competing various games and sports.
-Most nights you can find him on the softball field or the bowling ally.
+Max in his free time really enjoys competing in various games and sports.
+Most nights you can find him on the softball field or the bowling alley.
 He's not one I would typically challenge in bar or lawn games.
 During his off days, he's usually taking friends down the whitewater in a raft or fishing on one of the local rivers or lakes.